 This information will help you create a personalized intro message for the receiver that can be sent automatically, as opposed to writing messages or replying to comments in social media.

-When you merge your email marketing with your content marketing strategy, you become better at nurturing and you can demonstrate what sets you apart from your competitors.
+When you merge your email marketing with your content marketing strategy, you become better at lead nurturing and you can demonstrate what sets you apart from your competitors.

 A successful email marketing process needs to have five major qualities: